Pudhumai Pithan (1998 film): Plot

 Jeeva, a social activist, ends up in a police lock-up.
-Mahesh, a police officer, is surprised to see his best friend Jeeva in this condition and brings him to his home.
+Mahesh, a police officer and his best friend, brings Jeeva to his home.
 Mahesh lives happily with his wife Aarthi and his daughter.

 Aarthi and Jeeva were in love in the past.
 Ramadass, Aarthi's father, hated Jeeva and his activism.
-As an honest police officer, Ramadass protected a corrupted politician and was beaten by Jeeva's supporters.
+As an honest police officer, Ramadass protected a corrupt politician and was beaten by Jeeva's supporters.
 Later, Aarthi and Jeeva split up.
 Jeeva clashes with the same politician, his whole family dies due to his orders and Jeeva was sent to a mental hospital.
 Gayathri, a nurse, helps him to escape from the hospital and then she accommodates him in her house from where he later fled.

 Now, Jeeva changes his name and is determined to clean up the society.
 He also falls in love with the prostitute Shenbagam.
 Jeeva as Bharath becomes popular among the poor and subsequently becomes a minister.